Diversity, Equity and Belonging

 The Applicant Mentorship Program (AMP) pairs prospective applicants with current students, who can offer guidance and answer questions throughout the application process.
 We especially encourage applicants from underrepresented backgrounds and those lacking support or facing other challenges in their pursuits of graduate studies to sign up for AMP!
 Learn more here.

-Part of MIT's GradCatalyst, ArchCatalyst is a student-led workshop to help undergraduates plan their academic trajectories.
+GradCatalyst for Architecture is a student-led workshop to help undergraduates plan their academic trajectories.
 This interactive webinar covers the unwritten rules to preparing for, applying to, and succeeding in graduate school.
 Sessions are open to anyone exploring the option of graduate education in architecture and similar fields.
+The 2022 session will be held on November 7th at 5pm.
 Learn more and register here.
-Look for and sign up for the Architecture session as it becomes available in November.

 The MIT Summer Research Program (MSRP) seeks to promote the value of graduate education; to improve the research enterprise through increased diversity; and to prepare and recruit the best and brightest for graduate education at MIT.
 Email: firstname.lastname@example.org.